wizardkeven/Guokai-Behavioral-Cloning-P3/writeup_report.md

 In the first stage, I use the data collected by myself.
 I tried collecting with reverse track, recovering from deviation place even totally outside of track.
 I was thinking this could be a perfect data set, but the model was performing terribly with traininf and validation accuracy around 0.5 again and again no matter how I trained and preprocessed.
 Then I found it was completely wrong to evaluate the model with "accuracy" for this project after seeing some posts on forum and [**_medium_**](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9) because the output is a continuous float number not classifier.
 It is better to consider the mean-squared-error as this means how predicted steer angles similar to human behavior.
 Additionally, he data that I collected was some bad "behavior" as I the images that I used at that time are all from center-camera in which contain most of 0 for steer angles.
 So I decided to use the data set of udacity of all cameras.

 I used the translation and brightness methods in the post as whatever I write myself, it wll be similar as I use the same parameters.
+The translation process follows with steer angle adjusting to adapt the new camera view of cars, however, I didn't dig in strict physics, but anyway, the final model works well.
+Here are the example images.

+**Original image with steer angle: -0.30975719**

+![alt text][image1]

+**Brightness enchancement with steer angle: -0.30975719**

+![alt text][image2]

+**Randomly translated image with steer angle adjustment: -0.332972643985**

+![alt text][image3]

 Then I started on a jupyter notebook for convenience.
 I applied the architeture described above and prepared data with concatenating all images and add universally steer angle adjusting for left-camera and right-camera.
 I decided to use generator instead of train on memery when I found my computer was working really slow after I loaded all images for train.
 Therefore I modified the generator in udacity courses to yield different data set for train and test.
 The final generator will generate preprocessed images with brightness adjusting and randmon translation of adjusted steer angles for training and original images fro test.